Mahle, Reds beat Pirates 3-2, complete 4-game sweep

 The Reds handed Mahle the lead when Farmer, who since the All-Star break leads the major leagues in hitting, had an RBI double off Bryse Wilson (2-5) to cap a three-run fourth.

+“(Wilson) missed on an 0-2 changeup to (Joey) Votto and a 1-2 fastball to Farmer,” Pirates manager Derek Shelton said.
+“I thought he pitched pretty well.
+He missed on a couple ahead in the count.”

-Hayes had gone 100 at-bats without a home run before leading off the sixth with a solo drive to make it a one-run game.
-Hayes’ previous homer came on July 5 off Atlanta’s Josh Tomlin.
+Hayes led off the sixth with his fifth home run of the season to make it a one-run game.

-Mychal Givens earned his second save of the season.
+Mychal Givens earned his second save of the season in the first real nail-biter in this series.

+“It was a bit different game than we’ve been playing,” Bell said.
+“We’ve been scoring a lot of runs lately.”

+Castellanos doubled and scored in the fourth.
+The All-Star outfielder is 3 for 16 with a homer, double, and two RBIs since coming off the injured list Thursday following a fractured right wrist.

 Reds: RHP Lucas Sims was reinstated from the 10-day injured list.
 He’d been on the IL since June 24 with a right elbow sprain.
 Right-hander Brad Brach was placed on the 10-day IL with a right shoulder impingement.